yegappan/lsp/README.md

 filetype|One or more file types supported by the LSP server.
 This can be a String or a List.
 To specify multiple multiple file types, use a List. path|complete path to the LSP server executable (without any arguments). args|a list of command-line arguments passed to the LSP server.
-Each argument is a separate List item.
+Each argument is a separate List item. initializationOptions|User provided initialization options.
+May be of any type.
+For example the *intelephense* PHP language server accept several options here with the License Key among others.

 The LSP servers are added using the LspAddServer() function.
 This function accepts a list of LSP servers with the above information.